ioampatzidis/IoT-application/README.md

 # IoT-application
 «Design and implementation of an IoT platform for analysis of weather conditions»

-Use the node-red node«openweathermap»
+Use of the node-red node«openweathermap»

-Visualize  in  real  time  using  node-red  the  graphs  for  (temperature,  time),  (humidity,  time), (atmospheric pressure, time) for the location of your interest
+Visualization  in  real  time  using  node-red  the  graphs  for  (temperature,  time),  (humidity,  time), (atmospheric pressure, time) for the location of Kastoria,Greece

-Display every 2 hours a small description for the current weather conditions
+Display every 2 hours a small description for the current weather conditions in Kastoria

-From the openweathermap.org receive in node-red the weather widget and display it.
+From the openweathermap.org we receive in node-red the weather widget for real time weather conditions and display them in Dashboard.

 From the interface https://openweathermap.org/forecast5 receive the data of the last 5 days grouped per 3 hours and store them in a database(SQLite).

 These data in JSON format are for the  temperature, the  sea level,the  humidity and  the  atmospheric  pressure.
 For storing them,we use in node-red the«litedb» node.